-We suggest a camera, water, a light jacket, and for the Castro/Mission route, $2 is necessary to ride the streetcar.
+We suggest a camera, cash to tip your guide, and a light jacket.
 But mostly, bring a great attitude and be ready to have an awesome time!

 WHO STARTED WILD SF, AND WHO ARE THE GUIDES?